 Conservation agriculture adoption in Latin America

 The Southern Cone of South America (Argentina, Brazil, Chile, Paraguay and Uruguay) is one of these regions to successfully adapt.
-This can be credited to the collaboration of different parties, i.e., industry, government, research centers,
+This can be credited to the collaboration of different parties, i.e., industry, government, research centres,

 extension services and farmer associations.
 This serves to demonstrate that interdisciplinary collaboration is crucial for prosperous climate change mitigation projects.